adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 *No*, instead they get the **fuck you** experience.
 And, this problem applies to pretty much any browser.
 It's a continuum of new browsers and new APIs, each with their varying level of support.

-## What are others doing to solve this problem?
+## How do others solve this?

 It seems that the industry talks about Progressive Enhancement in waves, one of which we are riding right now (at the time of writing).
 For the few that talk sense, there are many others that drown these people out.

 > If a tree falls in the forest...

-Some practice the art of ignoring the existance of a problem.
+Some practice the art of ignoring the existence of a problem.
 Typically, they are the ones putting Javascript in external files, making sure their site works when Javascript is disabled, and very often, abdicating responsiblity over to popular 3rd party libraries, without peeping under the hood to check for quality &mdash; which is the only way you can be sure of quality &mdash; or at the very least checking what happens in various unsupported browsers.

 Also, the fact that browsers are unsupported is a trademark of not practicing Progressive Enhancement!
 These libraries often mark support for a subset of browsers that they feel are worthy at *that* current moment.
 The unlucky people who use *other* browsers get the *fuck you* experience, often at times when it would be pretty straightforward to have given these users the *core* experience.